ryanboyd/WhisperingWizard/README.md

 Importantly, all processing of your audio files is done locally on your computer - this application does not use the Whisper API, and your data is not transmitted to the cloud, or anywhere.

+To download the latest version of _Whispering Wizard_, just head over to the [releases page](https://github.com/ryanboyd/WhisperingWizard/releases).
+You can also run/build/modify the program directly from the source code as well 🎃

 ## Features ✨

 - **Magical FFmpeg Setup**: You don’t need to lift a finger (or type a command) to install FFmpeg.
 Whispering Wizard downloads its own local copy – no muss, no fuss.